CV

 Invited

-- “Modelling Hiding Dissent in Journal Publications”, Science, Values, and Policy workshop, June 2023
+- “Modelling Hiding Dissent in Journal Publications”, University of California Science, Values, and Policy Workshop, June 2023

 - “The Unconscious Conventionalism of the Geometry of Space Time”, 6th LSE-Bayreuth Student Philosophy Conference, University of Bayreuth, May 2018